In this guide, we’ll detail how API partners can implement:

-In this guide, we’ll detail how merchant partners using the V.2 API can implement an automated read-and-acknowledge notification system for supplier-driven cancellations, in which you will have 5 minutes to acknowledge supplier-driven cancellations.
+• an automated read-and-acknowledge notification system for supplier-driven cancellations, in which you will have 5 minutes to acknowledge supplier-driven cancellations.
 If you do not acknowledge a cancellation within this time, Viator will trigger an email to the support contact details we have on file.

-What are supply-side cancellations?
+What are supply-side events?

 Viator sources tours and activities from our network of suppliers – thousands of independent in-destination tour operators.
 Our suppliers use Viator to make and manage bookings, but manage their own operations.

-Operational workflows for managing supply side cancellations
+Operational workflows for managing supply-side events

 1. The supplier cancels a booking